MihaiGitHub/Email-Marketing/README.md

 7. Links in app/templates/registration.html are hardcoded
 8. All links in templates table need to be hardcoded to appear in IE
 9. Link in app/create.php needs to be updated
+10. All email templates need to have hardcoded links in app/templates
+11. app/assets/ck-editor/ckeditor.js has a path that needs to be edited